jenkins-infra/status/content/issues/2023-06-08-artifactory-operation.md

   - ci.jenkins.io
 section: issue
 ---

+[Final message]
+Our experiment is now finished.
+Projects using the Eclipse `jgit` had errors downloading artefacts during the operation but it is back to normal

 [Initial message]
 The mirror repository `jgit` in the JFrog Artifactory service <repo.jenkins-ci.org> will be restricted to only authenticated users the 8 June 2023 at 12:30UTC for 30 min.